 The council agreed.
 That summer, John Donjoian & the late John Roth researched the issue.
 They surveyed other trail systems, solicited volunteer groups for advice, posted to message groups and emailed interested parties.
 On October 26th, they made their pitch to the Council—volunteer groups are a key to a trail's success, and we want to start one for the Ozark Trail.
 The Ozark Trail Council unanimously backed the idea.

-On November 13th, 2002 the Ozark Trail Association took its first baby steps.
-27 people met to lay the groundwork of a new volunteer non-profit, and agreed that: the mission of the Ozark Trail Association is to develop, maintain, preserve, promote and protect the rugged, natural beauty of the Ozark Trail.
+On November 13, 2002 the Ozark Trail Association took its first baby steps.
+Twenty-seven people met to lay the groundwork for a new volunteer non-profit, and agreed on a mission statement for the Ozark Trail Association: to develop, maintain, preserve, promote and protect the rugged, natural beauty of the Ozark Trail.

 We're a growing group today, powered by volunteers.
-We have completed 45 miles of trail and we've had great achievements including creating of the Adopt-A-Trail program for maintenance, launching Mega Events for great weekend trail builds and camaraderie, and most of all: we have created a community of friends dedicated to the Ozark Trail.
+We have completed nearly 50 miles of trail and we've had great achievements, including creation of the Adopt-A-Trail program for maintenance, launching Mega Events for great weekend trail builds and camaraderie, and most of all: we have created a community of friends dedicated to the Ozark Trail.
 One measure of our impact: a portion of the OT was designated a National Recreation Trail in 2008.
-Another way to tell how it's going: since its founding, the OTA has brought over 6000 people into the woods for more nearly 53,000 volunteer hours.
+Another way to tell how it's going: since its founding, the OTA has brought over 8000 people into the woods for more than 90,000 volunteer hours.

 The OTA is a unique source for anything Ozark Trail: we offer downloadable maps with GPS coordinates, a online trip planner, information about trail events and news, and lots of photos that show our beautiful state of Missouri and her Ozarks for the natural wonders they are.
 Our website is a great way to get to know the OT and learn how you can get out and get involved.
 Work Hard.
 Play Hard.
 Experience the Ozark Trail with us.